How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 Planning a trip should be exciting, not exhausting— and that's where Travelfika comes in!
 With our smart AI-powered tools, insider tips, and seamless planning features.
 Read More

-Southeast Asia is the destination that ruined us for expensive travel forever.
+Southeast Asia ruined us for expensive travel forever.
 In Vietnam, we sat on plastic stools at 7am eating Bánh Mì that cost roughly the equivalent of pocket change, while motorbikes honked past in a noise that felt like organized chaos set to music.
 A clean guesthouse in Hội An ran us about $18 a night.
-Thailand was similar — pad thai from a street cart in Chiang Mai for $1.50, temples for a few dollars, and the kind of sunset that makes you forget you ever had a corporate job.
+Thailand was similar.
+Pad thai from a street cart in Chiang Mai for $1.50, temples for a few dollars, and the kind of sunset that makes you forget you ever had a corporate job.
 These aren't numbers we're making up.
 These are receipts we still have.

 If you're based in the Americas and Southeast Asia feels too far, Guatemala is the answer nobody tells you about loudly enough.
-Antigua is one of the most beautiful colonial cities we've ever walked through — cobblestones, volcanoes on the horizon, and coffee that tastes like it was grown specifically to make you feel things.
-Nicaragua offers volcano boarding, which is exactly as absurd and wonderful as it sounds, and it costs a fraction of what you'd pay for a theme park back home.
+Antigua is one of the most beautiful colonial cities we've ever walked through, with cobblestones, volcanoes on the horizon, and coffee that tastes like it was grown specifically to make you feel things.
+Nicaragua offers volcano boarding, which is exactly as absurd and wonderful as it sounds, at a fraction of what you'd pay for a theme park back home.

 Flexibility is not optional; it is the entire game.
 Google Flights' Explore map lets you put in your home airport and see the cheapest destinations on any given month like a heat map of opportunity.
-Skyscanner's "Everywhere" search does the same thing.
-We've booked entire trips this way — not knowing where we were going until the price told us.
+Skyscanner's Everywhere search does the same thing.
+We've booked entire trips this way, not knowing where we were going until the price told us.
 It sounds chaotic.
 It is chaotic.
-It is also how we ended up in Georgia (the country, not the state) eating khachapuri the size of a steering wheel for four dollars, which is a meal that changed our lives.
+It is also how we ended up in Georgia, the country not the state, eating khachapuri the size of a steering wheel for four dollars.
+That meal changed our lives.

 Always search in an incognito browser window.
-Yes, airlines and booking sites do track your searches and adjust prices accordingly.
+Yes, airlines and booking sites track your searches and adjust prices accordingly.
 It's annoying, it's real, and it takes two seconds to avoid.
 Use aggregators like Kayak or TravelFika to get a broad view of pricing, then set fare alerts so you're not manually checking every day like some kind of flight-price archaeologist.
-And check alternative airports — flying into a secondary hub rather than the main city airport can cut costs significantly.
+Check alternative airports too.
+Flying into a secondary hub rather than the main city airport can cut costs significantly.
 We once saved over $200 flying into Newark instead of JFK.
 That's two weeks of accommodation in Eastern Europe.

 For timing: book domestic flights one to three months out, international flights two to eight months ahead.
 Tuesday and Wednesday departures tend to be cheaper.
-Saturday, surprisingly, is often cheaper than Friday or Sunday.
+Saturday is often cheaper than Friday or Sunday.
 None of this is guaranteed, but it's better than picking randomly.

 Travel in Shoulder Season or Stop Complaining About Prices